-Urinary incontinence could be defined as the inability to control the passage of urine from your bladder.
-Urinary incontinence is a common problem in men and women.
-The complexity of this condition could range from occasional leakage of urine when you cough or sneeze to having constant and sudden urge to urinate.
+Urinary incontinence could be defined as the inability to control the passage of urine from the bladder.
+Urinary incontinence is a common problem in both men and women.
+The complexity of this condition could range from occasional leakage of urine while coughing or sneezing to having constant and sudden urge to urinate.

 If urinary incontinence severely affects your daily activities, please consult your doctor immediately.
 Most often, certain simple lifestyle changes or medical treatment can relieve the discomfort or prevent urinary incontinence.